ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 default=[]

-This Configurator allows to select a single item among multiple choices.
+Selects a single item from multiple choices.

 .. _configurator-converter-XDATCARFileConfigurator: